-If you type this example into a file a1.c, you can build it with this release using the command pgcc -acc a1.c.
+If you type this example into a file a1.c, you can build it using the command nvc - acc a1.c.
 The -acc flag enables recognition of the OpenACC pragmas and includes the OpenACC runtime library.
 This command generates the usual a.out executable file, and you run the program by running a.out as normal.
 You should see the output: